modusmogulus/RolandTRsf2/README.md

 CC0, very wip.
-Mostly for my own use
+I made this mostly for my own use